sdc710/SQL-n-Dash/dashboard/README.md

-Dashboard made in Power BI
+Dashboard made in Power BI with the data of Asian Taste (SQL project)